Jimmie Smith (Mississippi politician): Early life

-Smith was born in Chicago on June 29, 1952.
+Smith was born in Chicago.
 As a teenager, he moved to Meridian.

 Career

 Shortly after his arrival in Meridian, Smith worked in area hospitals.
 Later, he joined the Meridian Police Department where he worked in various divisions including the SWAT Team.

-Community involvement

 Smith served for 20 years on the Lauderdale County Board of Supervisors.

 Mayor of Meridian

 In 2005, while still serving on the Board of Supervisors, Smith was the Democratic nominee for mayor.
 He lost to the incumbent John Robert Smith in the general election by only 104 votes.

 Sixteen years later, Jimmie Smith faced off against Mayor Percy Bland in the Democratic primary.
 After, beating Bland in the April 2021 run-off, he faced city council member Weston Lindemann, an independent, and Republican Robert Ray in the general election.
 In June 2021, Smith won that race decisively with over 60 percent of the vote.

-When he assumed office in July 2021, he became only the second African American mayor of Meridian, a town with a population that is over 60 percent Black.
+In the April 2025 primary, however, Smith would again face Bland in his bid for a second term as mayor of Meridian.
+This time around, however, Bland managed to defeat Smith after securing 67% of the primary vote.